A behind-the-scenes look at Suga’s shocking decision to quit the LDP race

 Last Monday, LDP Secretary-General Toshihiro Nikai arrived at the Prime Minister’s Office to meet with Suga.

-During that meeting, it was later revealed, Suga suggested shaking up the top four positions in the party’s executive: the secretary-general, election strategy committee chair, policy council chief and general council chair.
+During that meeting, it was later revealed, Suga suggested shaking up the top positions in the party’s executive.
 Nikai acquiesced.

 Suga’s impetus for the bold plan was a proposal by former Foreign Minister Fumio Kishida, who was set to challenge Suga in the party leadership contest Sept.
 29.